 VPN Review: HideMyAss!

-What is HideMyAss?
+What Is HideMyAss?

 HideMyAss (HMA), founded in 2005, is a UK-based VPN service.
 Since 2016, HMA has been owned by Avast, a Czech security software developer perhaps best known for their anti-virus programs.
-HMA meshes well with Avast's portfolio: Through its huge server network, users can protect their privacy and establish secure connections.
+HMA meshes well with the rest of Avast's portfolio: Through its huge server network, users can protect their privacy and establish secure connections.

 Pros and Cons